efren-palacios/duellinks/_posts/content/guides/deck-types/2018-03-14-gladiator-beasts-guide-by-brenduke.md

 ### Building your Gladiator Beast Deck

 This section will cover the relevant monsters, spells and traps the deck uses.
-It will not discuss in any length cards we do not often use, for example, Augustus, Secutor and Alexander will not discussed in detail.
+It will not discuss in any length cards we do not often use, for example, Augustus, Secutor and Alexander will not be discussed in detail.

 ### Monster Core
 You will want to run 8 monsters in your deck but you can move this to 9 if you wish for non-balance builds.